h-yung/pangram/README.md

 # pangram
-Or, approaching the [NYT Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) pangram hunt from a different angle.
+Or, approaching the [NYT Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee) pangram hunt with different tools.
+[Resources like this](https://www.sbsolver.com/) exist but we aren't aiming for hints.

 This vaguely follows OOP model by encapsulating some logic in a class while leaving the helper functions outside.